 Please keep in mind, that it is not always that easy to find prepaid or pay-as-you-go SIM cards.
 Sometimes you only get little data and it can be way more expensive than Skyroam, which has unlimited data.

 Another downside is that when you want to use local SIM cards in your phone, your phone needs to be unlocked.
 Sometimes you will have to reconfigure settings on your phone, e.g. set up apps, like WhatsApp, for your new number etc. That can be super annoying.

 Skyroam Solis Review: Is It Worth The Money?

 As you can probably tell from my Skyroam review, I’m in love with this device.
 The idea of having a global hotspot is just genius.
 No need to buy local SIM cards anymore and deal with the setup.

-The WIFI access via Skyroam is super easy, secure and hassle-free.
+The WIFI access via Skyroam is super easy, secure, and hassle-free.
 Sure, it might get a bit pricy if you wanted to use it every day.
-But if you only use it on special occasions or in emergencies, it’s a great gadget that can save you a lot money.
+But if you only use it on special occasions or in emergencies, it’s a great gadget that can save you a lot of money.

 So YES, to me the Skyroam Solis global hotspot is absolutely worth the money and I couldn’t imagine a trip without it anymore.

 What is your favorite way to get mobile WIFI access while traveling?
 Have you any experiences with the Skyroam global hotspot, yet?